 - Integration efforts are shared across projects.

-- Integrations can be pushed to the underlying scheduler and/or data processing framework; no need to play catch up and ensure compatibility!
+- Integrations can be pushed to the underlying scheduler and/or data processing framework; no longer does one need to play catch up and ensure compatibility!